New York City Fire Department: September 11 attacks

 FDNY fire companies and EMS crews were deployed to the World Trade Center minutes after Flight 11 struck the north tower.
 Chief officers set up a command center in the lobby as first arriving units entered the tower and firefighters began climbing the stairs.
 A mobile command center was also set up outside on Vesey Street, but was destroyed when the towers collapsed.
 A command post was then set up at a firehouse in Greenwich Village.
-The FDNY deployed 121 engine companies, 62 truck companies, five rescue companies, six squad companies, 27 Chief Officers, along with many other units to the site, with more than 1,000 firefighters, EMTs and paramedics on the scene when the towers collapsed.
+The FDNY deployed 121 engine companies, 62 truck companies, all five rescue companies, six squad companies, 27 Chief Officers, along with many other units to the site, with more than 1,000 firefighters, EMTs and paramedics on the scene when the towers collapsed.